webplatform/docs-wpd/Creating_API_pages/index.md

 No, these aren't the same, but under the current architecture, one of 'em's gotta go.
 You can't have two pages with the same name:
 * apis/webrtc/properties/label

+Somehow this fundamental principle of namespace architecture got missed in our '''apis'''.

 =Listing page=

 The listing page is the top-level page that introduces the subject, in this example the WebRTC API.
 It uses the common API listing name to identify the subject.